2010 United States Senate special election in Massachusetts: Other candidates

-General election campaign
+General election

 Scott Brown considered himself a fiscal conservative and Washington, D.C. outsider.
 He said "I have always thought that being in government service is a privilege, not a right.
 This Senate seat doesn't belong to any one person or political party.
 It belongs to you, the people, and the people deserve a U.S. senator who will always put your interests first."
 Brown had called for fiscal restraint and smaller government, claiming that he had never voted for a tax increase.
 Brown also pledged to be the 41st vote against the current health care reform bill in the Senate.
 Assistant Professor Boris Schor of the University of Chicago's Harris School of Public Policy Studies described Brown as a liberal Republican by national standards, but well suited for his Massachusetts constituency.
 Brown drew attention for having appeared nude and semi-nude with his hands covering his genitals in a centerfold in Cosmopolitan in 1982.

 Coakley positioned herself as a liberal, supporting several key initiatives of President Obama's, including healthcare reform.
 She supported reform that accomplished the three goals of expanding coverage, improving healthcare outcomes and reducing costs.
 She supported increased regulation of the financial sector, "the protection of abortion rights" and ending the war in Afghanistan.
 Notably, Coakley took positions to increase equal rights for LGBT individuals; she favors ending Don't Ask, Don't Tell, repealing the Defense of Marriage Act and strengthening hate crimes laws.
 Coakley refused to investigate Thomas M. Menino, Mayor of Boston, and his office for allegedly violating laws in regards to destruction of public e-mail records.
 Coakley denies all accusations of misconduct.

+Coakley took several actions during the campaign that were widely considered to cost her significant support.
+For example, less than a month before the election, she took six days off from campaigning, which Brown called "a vacation".
+The Boston Herald said of the move that "laying low in the final weeks of a truncated election is unusual – and a luxury that only a very confident candidate could afford."
+Brown made frequent references to Coakley acting like she was entitled to the seat merely by dint of being the candidate of the Democratic Party; famously, he said during one of the debates that "it's not Kennedy's seat, and it's not the Democrats' seat; it's the people's seat".